grafana/grafana/docs/sources/alerting/configure-notifications/template-notifications/manage-notification-templates.md

    If `{{ define }}` is not included in the content, `{{ define "<NOTIFICATION_TEMPLATE_NAME>" }}` and `{{ end }}` is automatically added to the start and end.

-To create a notification template that contains more than one template:
+To create a notification template that contains more than one template, complete the following steps.

 1. Click **+ Add notification template**.